starwolves/space/README.md

 The prototype client is built on top of a Godot 3.4 release.

-### The new Bevy client
+### The new 1st person Bevy client

 Currently there is full focus on recreating the client in Bevy ECS.
-This is the main priority and we are just getting started and it will be a while before it is of any use.
 The new Bevy client is developed open-source in this repository.

 ## Documentation